Program Directors

 Who Should Attend

-Builders and construction professionals
+Owners, developers, builders and construction professionals

-Contract managers and professionals
+Project managers, contract managers and operations/facilities professionals

-Procurement professionals
+Procurement professionals and construction industry consultants

-In-house counsel
+In-house counsel and risk management professionals

 Faculty